Demo 4: The Spectral Theorem, Diagonalization, and Hermitian Matrices#

 (False, True)

-is a property and should be used WITHOUT brackets.
-This is a tiny peculiarity in Sympy.
-Without going too much into the details, this has got something to do with which information that has been computed beforehand and stored by Sympy and which that have not.
-When in doubt, one can always just give it a try:
+Be aware that .is_symmetric() is a Sympy function and must be typed with brackets afterwards, whereas .is_hermitian is a property and should be used without brackets.
+This is a peculiarity in Sympy.
+Without going too deep into the details, this has got something to do with what information that is being computed beforehand and stored by Sympy and what that is not.
+When in doubt, just give it a try - e.g., try uncommenting this code line:

 # A.is_symmetric